OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ") shows even more aggressive changes:
   - You get a warning if you still specify a provider using the `getInstance()` method and you target any API below P. If you target P or above, you get an error.
   - The `Crypto` provider is now removed.
 Calling it will result in a `NoSuchProviderException`.

-Since Android Nougat (Android 7), there have been various deprecations in the area of security providers:

 Android SDK provides mechanisms for specifying secure key generation and use.
 Android 6.0 (Marshmallow, API 23) introduced the `KeyGenParameterSpec` class that can be used to ensure the correct key usage in the application.